PrudhviNallagatla/SME_SE/README.md

 This saves only a few snapshots for figures, not thousands of frames for a video.

+### 💡 Pro-Tip for Cost Savings while zipping

+You **do not need an expensive 16-core VM** to run the compression script.

+Since the task is limited by storage I/O, a powerful CPU will just sit idle.
+You can save money by launching a cheap 2-core or 4-core VM just for this task.
+It will likely take the exact same amount of time (30-45 minutes) and cost you pennies.
 -----

 ## 4\.
 Data Analysis Workflow 📊